Luke 11:1-28 Comments by Stephen Ricker

 >6.
 What is the first petition about our personal needs?

-* Daily bread is whatever is needed to maintain our existence; spiritual bread and physical bread.
+* Daily bread is what ever is needed to maintain our existance.

 * On the physical level it may be food, water, ect.